dillonpan/hacker-news-posts/README.md

  [5.5777777777777775, '09']]

 In conclusion, we find that hour 15:00 (3:00 PM) has the highest average of comments at 38.59 per post.
 We also notice that the afternoon-nighttime has generally more comments per post with a weird exception at 10:00 (10:00 AM).
 Remember, this dataset is limited and was cleaned of any posts which did not have any comments.
-It may or may not have had an affect on these averages.
+It may or may not have influenced these averages.